crypticCaroline/puppyplaymates/docs/features.md

 * The current password field requires the user to use either the temp_password they were assigned when they reset their password or current password
 *  The repeat password and new password must match
 * On a successful password change the temp_password field is given a new ransom string so it cannot be used again.
+* If the user is signed in, they will not need to add their username.
+* If the user has clicked on the link, they will need to enter their username at the top as a security measure.

 ***